-On Becoming Babywise: Giving Your Infant the Gift of Nighttime Sleep, Robert Buckman and Gary Ezzo
+On Becoming Babywise: Giving Your Infant the Gift of Nighttime Sleep, Robert Bucknam and Gary Ezzo

-Written by two physicians and sleep experts, this is another long-time favorite in the infancy books department.
+Written by a physician and a sleep expert, this is another long-time favorite in the infancy books department.
 Melissa says she used this book as a framework for her kids when they were babies, picking and choosing what worked best for each one.
 (BTW, even though the title implies this book’s sole focus is on sleep, it implicitly addresses things like daytime schedules, feeding, and the like as well.)

-The Wonder Weeks: A Stress-Free Guide to Your Baby’s Behavior, Xaviera Plloij, Frans X. Plooij and Hetty van de Rijt
+The Wonder Weeks: A Stress-Free Guide to Your Baby’s Behavior, Xaviera Plooij, Frans X. Plooij and Hetty van de Rijt